JM-630/CPSC_408_Assignment2/README.md

 * Assignment: SQL

 ## Known Errors
-* Some of the fields do not fully handle all types of inputs
-* Code not fully commented
+N/A

 ## Source Files
 * main.py
+* Customers.csv
+* OrderDetails.csv
+* Orders.csv
-* StudentDB.sqlite
+* Products.csv
-* students.csv
+* Suppliers.csv

 ## References
-* Diego Murillo (CPSC-408-01)
-* The site, https://www.w3schools.com/python/python_mysql_select.asp, was used to print out all the elements of the table into the terminal
+* The site, https://www.tutorialspoint.com/sql/sql-stored-procedures.htm, was used to help create the stored procedures
-* The following site, https://gist.github.com/norcal82/e4c7e8113f377db184bb, was used to implement a list of all 50 states
+* The following site, https://note.nkmk.me/en/python-days-weeks-of-the-month/, was used to validate if a given day was within the range for that month
-* The following site, https://pythonhow.com/how/check-if-a-string-is-a-float/, was used to check inputted GPA values